ToshioCP/Gtk4-tutorial/gfm/sec23.md

 - The macro `G_DEFINE_FINAL_TYPE` defines `tfe_application_get_type` function and some other useful things.
 - The function `tfe_application_class_init` initializes the TfeApplication class.
 It overrides four class methods.
-Three class methods `startup`, `activate` and `open` points the default signal handlers.
+Three class methods `startup`, `activate` and `open` point to the default signal handlers.
-The overriding changes the default handlers.
+The overriding replaces the default handlers.
 You can connect the handlers with `g_signal_connect` macro but the result is different.
 The macro connects a user handler to the signal.
 The default handler still exists and no change is made to them.
 - The function `tfe_application_init` initializes an instance.
-  - Creates a new GSettings instance and make `app->settings` point it.
+  - Creates a new GSettings instance and make `app->settings` point to it.
 Then connects the handler `changed_font_cb` to the "changed::font-desc" signal.
-  - Creates a new GtkCssProvider instance and make `app->provider` point it.
+  - Creates a new GtkCssProvider instance and make `app->provider` point to it.
 - The function `tfe_application_dispose` releases the GSettings and GtkCssProvider instances.
-Then, call the parent's dispose handler.
+Then, it calls the parent's dispose handler.
 It is called "chaining up".
 See [GObject document](https://docs.gtk.org/gobject/tutorial.html#chaining-up).

-### Startup signal handlers
+### Startup Signal Handlers

 ```c
 static void